andrewebert/conclave/README.md

 Conclave
 ========

 The year is 1492.
 You are a cardinal.
-You would rather be the Pope.
-Unfortunately, several other cardinals also want to be the Pope.
+You would rather be Pope.
+Unfortunately, several other cardinals also want to be Pope.
 You must convince them to vote for you, or failing that, at least sell your vote for a good amount of wealth and power.

 Rules
 =====